MihirGanguli-tech/loanguard-project/README.md

 ## Why I chose Lambda + API Gateway over EC2

 The project was initially deployed on AWS Elastic Beanstalk, but was draining my free credits at around $8 per month.
-For the production deployment linked in this repository, I chose **AWS Lambda + API Gateway** instead because it better fits a low-traffic ML inference API.
+For the production deployment linked in this repository, I chose **AWS Lambda + API Gateway** instead, better fit for a portfolio project.

-- **Near $0/month hosting:** Unlike an EC2 instance, which incurs charges while running (~$7–8/month for a `t3.micro`), Lambda's permanent free tier means this API operates at  **$0/month** since the project is only deployed as a portfolio project.
+- **Near $0/month hosting:** Unlike an EC2 instance, which incurs charges while running (~$7–8/month for a `t3.micro`), Lambda's permanent free tier means this API operates at  $0/month since the project is only deployed as a portfolio project.

-- **Zero server maintenance:**
+- **Serverless:** No need to provision or manage servers

-- **Scale-to-zero:** The API incurs no compute cost when idle because the billing is based on usage (requests and compute time).
+- **Pay per request:** The API incurs no compute cost when idle because the billing is based on usage (requests and compute time).
 API Gateway throttling set to 5 requests per second in the very unlikely event that there is abuse or extreme traffic spikes.
 ---

 ## Challenges